Saranyaa5/leetcode_solution/README.md

 # leetcode_solution

-Find the solution on for topics
+Find the beginner friendly java solution on each topics from leetcode.
+Find the link to problem discription and solution.